highras/rtm-server-sdk-python/README.md

 client.set_quest_timeout(timeout)
 ```

-* timeout is in **milliseconds**, this api can set the global quest timeout, you can also set a timeout for each request individually
+* timeout is in **seconds**, this api can set the global quest timeout, you can also set a timeout for each request individually